Practical Lime Plastering & Pointing

 Understanding Your Building

-We’ll kick off by exploring the beautiful variety of traditional buildings—what they’re made from, how they work, and why lime is the best choice for keeping them in good condition.
+We’ll start by exploring the beautiful variety of traditional buildings—what they’re made from, how they work, and why lime is the best choice for keeping them in good condition.

-We’ll dive into the lime cycle, different types of lime, choosing the right aggregates, and how to stay safe while working with these materials.
+We’ll dive into the lime cycle, different types of lime, choosing the right aggregates and additives and how to stay safe while working with these materials.
+Mixing methods and materials.

 Hands-On Plastering